Getaway Curl Set

 THIS SITE USES AFFILIATE LINKS

 Bb.
-Curl Pre-Style/Re-Style Primer
+Curl Primer (Reactivator)

 I’ve been loving their Bb.
 Hairdresser’s Invisible Oil Primer for a year now, but have felt like it’s not been great at revitalizing my waves – even making them straighter!
 So I’ve been eyeing the Curl Primer on the notion that it does everything the Invisible Oil Primer does but is better for textured hair.

 Whether I will switch to the Curl Primer is hard to say.
 While it does work wonderfully at re-shaping my waves on day two and beyond, it also means I’m using more of it.
 It’s a pricey product and I’d hate to go through a whole bottle within 2 months.
-If the Curl Primer ever goes on sale, I will mightrepurchase it.
+If the Curl Primer ever goes on sale, I will might repurchase it.
 But until then, I feel like a spray bottle with water and Bb.
 Oil Primer is enough to revitalize my waves.

 Curl Defining Cream

 Off the bat, we didn’t get a good start.
 It reminds me of the Bb.
 Don’t Blow It (thick) styling cream… Which does a similar thing to the hair, but do I dare to say, even better?
 My first few tries ended up quite disappointing as I took too much.
-After some adjustments to what amount I needed, I started to like this cream again, maybe even love it.
+With some adjustments to the amount I needed, I started to like this cream again, maybe even love it.
 But then something went downhill again and I haven’t been able to like it as much.
 It seems to me that it works best together with the Curl Primer.
 But even with that, the Bb. curl defining cream has its flaws.

 I’ve tried using different amounts but if I use too little it does nothing for my hair.
 If I use some more it does more of what it says… But for the cost of needing to wash your hair the next day as the results don’t last very long.
 I’m guessing it’s the porosity of my hair?
 Something isn’t working properly.
 In other words: it’s not for me.

-Like I don’t know what else to say than this wasn’t what I thought it would be.
-I’m going to stick to my current favorite Davines Curl Building serum.
+It’s a pity as it seems to have great ingredients, but unfortunately, it’s not for my hair.
+So while the Curl Defining Cream boasts promising ingredients, its inability to deliver desired results makes it unsuitable for certain hair types and preferences.
+Alternative products like the Davines Curl Building serum may offer a more favorable solution for those seeking a lightweight, nourishing option with superior styling benefits.
 It doesn’t have the hold, but neither does this one.
-However, it has a light texture and make my hair look and feel soft, shiny and healthy – giving me the results I want without needing a bunch of other products!
+However, it has a light texture and makes my hair look and feel soft, shiny, and healthy – giving me the results I want without needing a bunch of other products!

 Hairdresser’s Invisible Oil